python-attrs/attrs/README.rst

   attrs—classes for humans.
 I like it.

-  -- Kenneth Reitz, author of `requests <http://www.python-requests.org/>`_, Python Overlord at Heroku
+  -- Kenneth Reitz, author of `requests <http://www.python-requests.org/>`_, Python Overlord at Heroku, `on paper no less <https://twitter.com/hynek/status/866817877650751488>`_

 .. -end-